JohnMurray/busan/decisions/001-protobuf.md

 A core tenant of the Actor Model is communication through messages.
 This is separate from say a thread-based model in which coordination and communication is _typically_ handled through shared memory and involving locks and/or atomic operations.
-The Actor Model simplifies the communication and coordination model by limiting the mechanisms to exluslively message passing.
+The Actor Model simplifies the communication and coordination model by limiting the mechanisms to exclusively message passing.

 This mechanism is both enforced by and allows for some notable properties of an Actor Model based system: